Fibrant resolutions for motivic Thom spectra: Introduction

 \section{Introduction}

-Voevodsky~\cite{Voe2} introduced framed correspondences in order to suggest a new approach to stable motivic homotopy theory.
-In~\cite{GPMain} the machinery of (big) framed motives is developed making the Morel--Voevodsky stable motivic homotopy theory into a local theory of framed bispectra.
-One of the key computations of~\cite{GPMain} is to give explicit fibrant resolutions of the suspension spectra/bispectra of smooth algebraic varieties.
+Voevodsky~\cite{Voe2} introduced framed correspondences in order to suggest a new approach to stable motivic homotopy theory which will be more amenable to explicit computations.
+In~\cite{GPMain} the machinery of (big) framed motives is developed converting the classical Morel--Voevodsky stable motivic homotopy theory into a local theory of framed bispectra and yielding a new model for $SH(k)$ in~\cite{GP5}.
+A key computation of~\cite{GPMain} is to give explicit fibrant resolutions of the suspension spectra/bispectra of smooth algebraic varieties.

+The main results of this paper are concentrated around explicit computations of motivic Thom spectra, decribed below, which play a central role in stable motivic homotopy theory.
+We use computational miracles of Voevodsky's framed correspondences to extend the machinery of framed motives that are of crucial importance in~\cite{GPMain} to ``$E$-framed motives", where $E$ is a motivic Thom $T$-spectrum.